IBM/cognos-analytics-using-unstructured-data/doc/source/discovery-data.md

 #### Dashboard navigation

-Now that all of your visualization are defined and linked correctly, you can manipulate the dashboard using your mouse.
-If you click on a product name, all of the visualization will change to focus on that product.
+Now that all of your visualizations are defined and linked correctly, you can manipulate the dashboard using your mouse.
+If you click on a product name, all of the visualizations will change to focus on that product.
 The same is true if you click on a store name.

-The purpose for the `Product list box` was to provide a focal point for selecting a product, but this can also be achieved by selecting the product name from any of the other visualizations.
+The purpose for the `Product list box` was to provide a convenient focal point for selecting a product, but this can also be achieved by selecting the product name from any of the other visualizations.

 ## 9. Update Data Module